A hybrid dynamic model and parameter estimation method for accurately simulating overhead cranes with friction

-In the literature on overhead crane control, it is common to find studies that, focusing on the theoretical development of position and no-oscillation controls, simplify dynamic models by neglecting the effects of dry friction.
-Examples of this can be found in \cite{moustafa_nonlinear_1988} and \cite{lee_modeling_1998}, where the models are primarily developed for closed-loop analysis without simulation or experimental validation that would require a high-fidelity representation of friction.
-One of the most used friction models is a superposition of dry (Coulomb) and viscous friction.
+However, to implement feedback control strategies, many works design controllers using simplified models that either treat friction as a disturbance \cite{wu_disturbance-observer-based_2020, ma_neural_2022} or neglect it to focus on the theoretical development of position and no-oscillation feedback controllers \cite{moustafa_nonlinear_1988, lee_modeling_1998}.
+Furthermore, these models are frequently used to validate controller performance in simulation, neglecting real-world friction dynamics.
+Yet, the critical influence of friction is well-documented in other mechanical systems like robotic manipulators \cite{huang_adaptive_2025} and pendular systems \cite{soto_modelado_2020}.
+In the overhead crane context, recent studies also highlight the necessity of addressing friction, proposing approaches such as neural network-based compensation \cite{zhu_two-phase_2025}.
+To accurately capture these effects, one of the most widely used friction models is a superposition of dry (Coulomb) and viscous friction.
 This structure is frequently employed in the modeling of robotic and mechatronic systems to capture both the static and dynamic dependencies of friction \cite{bona_friction_2005}.

 The physical nature of dry friction is usually modeled as a constant that depends on the direction of motion.
 This introduces a discontinuity at zero velocity.
 In simulations, this situation causes an undesired chattering effect, resulting in a friction force that alternates between positive and negative values \cite{cisneros_reliable_2020}.
 This forces simulation solvers to drastically reduce their integration step-size at zero-crossings, thereby increasing the computational cost.
 To overcome this issue, a widespread practice is to use approximations of this dry friction function with continuous and differentiable functions, with the hyperbolic tangent being one of the most popular choices \cite{wenzl_comparison_2018}.
 This approach, in its various forms, has been used in several studies on overhead cranes that do consider friction in their simulations \cite{jaafar_control_2021, bello_modelling_2024, ma_adaptive_2008, guo_anti-swing_2023}.
 The main drawback of this approximation is that, in order to faithfully emulate the discontinuity of the Coulomb model, this function must be approximated as much as possible to the $\mathrm{sign}$ function.
 This slows down the simulations and can compromise the feasibility on applications that need fast simulations.